kuking/go-frank/README.md

 # go-frank streaming framework

-Two flavours: in-memory and persistent streams, both are multiple-producers, multiple-consumers; raw -fast- stream replicator.
+Two flavours: in-memory and persistent streams, multiple-producers, multiple-consumers; raw -fast- stream replicator.

 It is fast (see [PERF.md](PERF.md)), it won't use the typical mutexes, locks, channels, etc. It incorporates ideas
 from: [Aeron](https://github.com/real-logic/Aeron),